Laʼbi language

-La'bi is the esoteric ritual language of male initiation among the Gbaya Kara, the Mbum, and some Sara Laka, in the area of Touboro near where the CAR, Chad, and Cameroon meet.
+Laʼbi is the esoteric ritual language of male initiation among the Gbaya Kara, the Mbum, and some Sara Laka, in the area of Touboro near where the CAR, Chad, and Cameroon meet.
 It has no native speakers, but is used by 4,400 people.
 It is related to Mbum, with substantial loans from one or more Sara languages.

 A word list is given in Periquet (1915).